Skip to main content

 Implement a Prescribed Fire

-• Ensure a signed Agency Administrator Ignition Authorization is in the prescribed fire plan.
+Ensure a signed Agency Administrator (AA) Ignition Authorization is in the Prescribed Fire Plan.

-• Obtain a spot forecast, smoke management forecasts, and/or local area forecast on any days the fire is actively spreading, and use the forecasts to determine holding, mop up, or patrol staffing needs.
+Obtain a spot weather forecast, smoke management forecasts, and/or local area forecast on any days the fire is actively spreading.
+Use the forecasts to determine holding, mop up, or patrol staffing needs.

-• Ensure pre-burn considerations have been addressed and pre-burn monitoring has been completed.
+Ensure pre-burn considerations are addressed and pre-burn monitoring is complete.

-• Ensure the completion of mop up and patrol unless otherwise assigned to other qualified personnel.
+Ensure the completion of mop up and patrol unless assigned to other qualified personnel.

-• Manage or delegate responsibility for the management of any incident-within-an-incident including medical.
+Manage or delegate responsibility for the management of any IWI including medical

 Communicate and Coordinate